Are Biodegradable Sneakers the Future of Footwear?

 New Zealand-based footwear startup Orba also makes biodegradable sneakers, which feature soles made from natural rubber, rice husk, and coconut oil.
 Brooklyn-based shoe company Kengos debuted biodegradable kicks made from cork bark and corn fiber.

 Even prominent shoe brands are getting into the business of compostable shoes.
-In 2021, the certified B Corp Allbirds, a company well-known for its wool-based shoes, revealed it was developing a new biodegradable, plant-based leather alternative.
+In 2021, the popular certified B Corp shoe label Allbirds, revealed it was developing a new biodegradable, plant-based leather alternative.

-”We’ve made some great strides in building more sustainable footwear over the past few years,” said Mike Andrews, Reebok’s director of advanced development.
+”We’ve made some great strides in building more sustainable footwear over the past few years,” Mike Andrews, Reebok’s director of advanced development, said at the time.
 “But we know there is still quite a ways to go.
 Right now, our development focus is on creating footwear that is 100 percent plant-based and contains no plastic.”

 The footwear industry’s decision to embrace more sustainable materials is good news considering the sheer amount of shoes that make their way to landfills.
 In the US alone, 300 million pairs of shoes are tossed each year.
 And each pair takes an average of 30 to 40 years to decompose, according to Wichita State University.